How to Avoid Sports Tipster Scams & Spot Fake Betting Tips

 Start Small

 If you’re giving a tipster a go, don’t dive in headfirst.
 Start with a small portion of your betting bank while you track their performance yourself.
-Don’t rely solely on the results that they report - keep your own records so you can judge fairly.

 Don’t be shy about asking how their system works, what kind of track record they’ve got, how they got into sports betting and why they’re recommending certain bets.

-Or course, they aren't going to give all of their secrets away, but a genuine tipster will be happy to explain their general approach and won’t dodge reasonable questions.
+Of course, they aren’t going to give all of their secrets away, but a genuine tipster will be happy to explain their general approach and won’t dodge reasonable questions.

 Trust Your Gut

-If something doesn’t sit right, whether the results seem to good to be true, or the membership structure seems odd, or a lack of historical results - trust your instincts.
+If something doesn’t sit right, whether the results seem to good to be true, or the membership structure seems odd, or a lack of historical results – trust your instincts.

 There are plenty of honest, knowledgeable tipsters out there.
 You don’t need to take chances on someone who sets off alarm bells.

 Final Thoughts